hieuvp/learning-terraform/01-vpc-essentials/README.md

   <em>Main Route Table</em>
 </div>

+- Unlike an IGW, you can have multiple **active** RTs in a VPC.
-- We can associate multiple subnets with the same RT, but one subnet cannot associate with multiple RTs.
+- We can associate multiple subnets with the same RT, but one subnet cannot be associated with multiple RTs.
-- Subnets that are not explicitly associated with any RTs will be automatically associated with the main RT.
+- Subnets that are not explicitly associated with any RTs will be implicitly associated with the **Main RT**.
+- You cannot delete a route table if it has dependencies (associated subnets).

 <br/>
 <div align="center"><img src="assets/rt-diagram.png" width="800"></div>